abbr/BillEase/README.md

 Deleting an account is disallowed unless all consumption items associated with the account are deleted.

 #### Rates
 *Rates* define billable line item types and corresponding rates.
-It has following columns:
+It has following columns at minimum:
   * Title - name of the billable line item type.
 This could be the service name if the line item type is service specific.
   * Unit Price
   * UOM - unit of measure
   * Denominator - a number combined with UOM to form the denominator of the rate.
 Denominator is used for round-up calculation when enabled at consumption line item level.
 For example, let's say the service being provided is data storage, and the price is $10 per 5GB per month.
 In this case Unit Price is $10, UOM is GB, and denominator is 5.
 When priced this way, consumption is rounded-up at increment of 5GB.
-For instance, 6GB costs $20, as opposed to $12 if the rate is defined quasi-equivalently as $2 per GB per month.
+For instance, 6GB costs $20, as opposed to $12 had the round up been disabled.

 Changing *Unit Price* or *Denominator* only affects future charge calculations.
 Deleting a rate entry is disallowed unless all consumption items associated with the rate are deleted.

 #### Consumptions
 *Consumptions* list is used to upload meter readings.
-It has following columns:
+It has following columns at minimum:
   * Title - consumption title.
 This becomes the charge line item description.
   * Account - a reference to the account
   * Rate - a reference to the rate